ForestFlow: predicting the Lyman-$\alpha$ forest clustering from linear to nonlinear scales: Introduction

-The primary purpose of this work is to provide consistent predictions for \lyaf clustering from linear to nonlinear scales.
+The primary purpose of this work is to provide consistent predictions for \lyaf clustering statistics from linear to nonlinear scales.
 There are three main approaches to achieve this.
-The first relies on perturbation theory \citep[e.g.;][]{GivansHirata2020, ChenVlah2021, Ivanov2024}, which delivers precise predictions on perturbative scales at the cost of marginalizing over a large number of free parameters.
+The first relies on perturbation theory \citep[e.g.,][]{GivansHirata2020, ChenVlah2021, Ivanov2024}, which delivers precise predictions on perturbative scales at the cost of marginalizing over a large number of free parameters.
 The second involves emulating power spectrum modes measured from a suite of cosmological hydrodynamical simulations, which provides precise predictions from quasilinear to nonlinear scales.
-The main limitation of this approach is that accessing the largest scales used in BAO analyses, $r\simeq300$ Mpc, would require hydrodynamical simulations at least 3 times larger than this scale \citep[e.g.;][]{Angulo2008}, which is currently unfeasible due to the computational demands of these simulations.
+The main limitation of this approach is that accessing the largest scales used in BAO analyses, $r\simeq300$ Mpc, would require hydrodynamical simulations at least three times larger than this scale \citep[e.g.,][]{Angulo2008}, which is currently unfeasible due to the computational demands of these simulations.
+Nonetheless, there are recent strides in this direction using approximated methods \citep[e.g.,][]{jacobus2023ReconstructingLyaFields}.

-Instead, we follow the third approach of emulating the best-fitting parameters of a physically-motivated \lya clustering model to measurements from a suite of cosmological hydrodynamical simulations \citep[see][]{mcdonald2003MeasurementCosmologicalGeometry, arinyo-i-prats2015NonlinearPowerSpectrum}.
-We emulate the 2 \lya linear biases ($b_\delta$ and $b_\eta$), which completely set the large-scale behavior of \pthreed together with the linear power spectrum, and 6 parameters modeling small-scale deviations of \pthreed from linear theory.
-Consequently, this strategy has the potential to make precise \pthreed predictions from nonlinear to arbitrarily large (linear) scales even when using simulations with moderate sizes as training data.
-It also enables predicting any \lya statistic derived from \pthreed without requiring interpolation or extrapolation.
-For instance, we can compute \xithreed by taking the Fourier transform of \pthreed or determine \poned by integrating its perpendicular modes
+Instead, we adopt a third approach: emulating the best-fitting parameters of a physically motivated \lya clustering model to measurements from a suite of cosmological hydrodynamical simulations as a function of cosmology and IGM physics.
+In what follows, we refer to this strategy as \forestflow\footnote{Publicly available at \url{https://github.com/igmhub/ForestFlow}.}.
+In this work, we use conditional normalizing flows \citep[cNF;][]{Winkler2019, cNF_Papamakarios} to emulate the two \lya linear biases ($b_\delta$ and $b_\eta$), which completely determine the large-scale behavior of \pthreed in conjunction with the linear power spectrum, along with six parameters capturing small-scale deviations of \pthreed from linear theory as a function of six parameters capturing the cosmological and IGM dependence of \lya clustering \citep{Pedersen2021}.
+We show that this strategy enables precise \pthreed predictions from nonlinear scales to arbitrarily large (linear) scales even when training on a suite of simulations with moderate size \citep{Pedersen2021, cabayol-garcia2023NeuralNetworkEmulator}. \forestflow also allows for the prediction of any statistic derived from \pthreed without requiring interpolation or extrapolation.
+For instance, we can compute \xithreed by taking the Fourier transform of \pthreed or derive \poned by integrating its perpendicular modes

 where $k_\parallel$ and $k_\perp$ indicate parallel and perpendicular modes, respectively.